MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `title` | `String` | ** **Required.**                      |
 | `description` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Custom Text That You Want To Add It To ReadMe File.

 * AddCustomText(generator, customText)

 | Parameter | Type     | Description                |